mesolido/corser/README.md

 These modifications successfully authorize unauthorized CORS requests. % requests always successfull.

+One can download the extension, custom, deploy and test it (in developer mode).

-<strong>CORSER</strong> is now deployed on Chrome ( https://chrome.google.com/webstore/detail/corser/elgclnafddmkhhnhlfgfahgbahkginga ), Firefox ( https://addons.mozilla.org/en-US/firefox/addon/corser-addon/ ) and Opera ( https://addons.opera.com/en/extensions/details/corser-authorize-cors-requests/ ).
+One can also directly install the public version of <strong>CORSER</strong> available on Chrome ( https://chrome.google.com/webstore/detail/corser/elgclnafddmkhhnhlfgfahgbahkginga ), Firefox ( https://addons.mozilla.org/en-US/firefox/addon/corser-addon/ ) and Opera ( https://addons.opera.com/en/extensions/details/corser-authorize-cors-requests/ ).

 Use it for testing purposes only